JuliaMolSim/Molly.jl/docs/src/documentation.md

 The system setup procedure is tested against OpenMM, following their template matching procedure to assign force field parameters to the structures read from the structure file.
-Some margin in residue and atom naming is allowed, as the naming present in the structure files is queried against a renaming dictionary that contains common alternative names present in pdb files, which you can consult in `src/data/force_fields/pdbNames.xml`.
+Some margin in residue and atom naming is allowed, as the naming present in the structure files is queried against a renaming dictionary that contains common alternative names present in PDB files, which you can consult in [pdbNames.xml](https://github.com/JuliaMolSim/Molly.jl/blob/master/data/force_fields/pdbNames.xml).
 You can extend this dictionary yourself, if you really want to use your own naming; or you can build a standalone renaming dictionary following the same structure as the one mentioned above, and pass it as a keyword argument `custom_renaming_scheme` when you build your [`MolecularForceField`](@ref).
 The bonding topology of the system is automatically inferred for standard residues (protein and nucleic acids, plus water).
 If your simulation contains other types of molecules, you must provide the topology for them.
-You can do this either by using a structure file format with explicit bond definitions, such as `mol2` or `mmCIF`, by defining the appropriate `CONNECT` records in a `pdb` file, or by providing a custom topology template in a format equivalent to the one found in `/src/data/force_fields/residues.xml`.
+You can do this either by using a structure file format with explicit bond definitions, such as Mol2 or mmCIF, by defining the appropriate `CONECT` records in a PDB file, or by providing a custom topology template in a format equivalent to the one found in [residues.xml](https://github.com/JuliaMolSim/Molly.jl/blob/master/data/force_fields/residues.xml).
-Residue patches, virtual sites, file includes and any force types other than `HarmonicBondForce`/`HarmonicAngleForce`/`PeriodicTorsionForce`/`NonbondedForce` are currently ignored.

 !!! tip "Obtaining compatible structure files"

     The following tips may help you to read in a file correctly and without errors:

     * Make sure there are no missing residues or heavy atoms.
 Tools such as [MODELLER](https://salilab.org/modeller) and [SCWRL4](http://dunbrack.fccc.edu/lab/scwrl) can fix these issues.
     * Make sure that the naming in your structure file is either supported by your custom renaming convention, or does not use names that deviate widely from the conventional residue namings.
-    * Make sure your structure file provides explicit chemical elements per particle or that at least the chemical element is easily inferrable from the atom names, as a fundamental part of template matching for force field parameters assignement revolves around comparing the molecular formulas of the residues and potential templates.
+    * Make sure your structure file provides explicit chemical elements per particle or that at least the chemical element is easily inferrable from the atom names, as a fundamental part of template matching for force field parameters assignment involves comparing the molecular formulas of the residues and potential templates.

     Some PDB files that read in fine can be found [here](https://github.com/greener-group/GB99dms/tree/main/structures/training/conf_1).